build-trust/ockam/documentation/use-cases/secure-remote-access-tunnels/README.md

     // Initialize the TCP Transport.
     let tcp = TcpTransport::create(&ctx).await?;

-    // We know network address of the node with an Outlet, we also now that Outlet lives at "outlet"
+    // We know network address of the node with an Outlet, we also know that Outlet lives at "outlet"
     // address at that node.

     let route_to_outlet = route![(TCP, "127.0.0.1:4000"), "outlet"];